microsoft/PQCrypto-SIDH/README.md

 - Supports four security levels matching the post-quantum security of AES128, SHA3-256, AES192 and AES256.
 - Protected against timing and cache-timing attacks through regular, constant-time implementation of all operations on secret key material.
-- Support for Windows OS using Microsoft Visual Studio and Linux OS using GNU GCC and clang.
+- Support for Windows OS using Microsoft Visual Studio, Linux OS and MacOS X using GNU GCC and clang.
-- Provides basic implementation of the underlying arithmetic functions using portable C to enable support on a wide range of platforms including x64, x86, ARM and S390X.
+- Provides basic implementation of the underlying arithmetic functions using portable C to enable support on a wide range of platforms including x64, x86 and ARM.
-- Provides optimized implementations of the underlying arithmetic functions for x64 platforms with optional, high-performance x64 assembly for Linux.
+- Provides optimized implementations of the underlying arithmetic functions for x64 platforms with optional, high-performance x64 assembly for Linux and Mac OS X.
 - Provides an optimized implementation of the underlying arithmetic functions for 64-bit ARM platforms using assembly for Linux.
 - Includes Known Answer Tests (KATs), and testing/benchmarking code.

-## New in Version 3.2
+## New in Version 3.3

-- Added four new parameter sets for compressed SIDH and four new parameter sets for compressed SIKE [11].
+- New improved versions of the four parameter sets for compressed SIDH and compressed SIKE [11,12].
+- Added support for Mac OS X to the optimized assembly implementations for x64 platforms.

 ## Supported Platforms

-**SIDH v3.2** is supported on a wide range of platforms including x64, x86 and ARM devices running Windows or Linux OS.
-We have tested the library with Microsoft Visual Studio 2015, GNU GCC v5.4, and clang v3.8.
+**SIDH v3.3** is supported on a wide range of platforms including x64, x86 and ARM devices running Windows, Linux or Mac OS X. We have tested the library with Microsoft Visual Studio 2015, GNU GCC v5.4, and clang v3.8.
 See instructions below to choose an implementation option and compile on one of the supported platforms.

 ## Implementation Options